ak9347128658/Backend_nodejs/week1_2/code/postgres/week2/day1/README.md

    )
    ORDER BY p.category, p.product_id;
    ```
-   *Explanation*: Summarizes units sold by product and category, by category, and a grand total.
+   *What it does*: Shows units sold by product and category, by category, and a grand total.

 5. **Revenue by Quarter and Year**
    ```sql